-Commissioners are pleased to note that the Trust has successfully implemented the recommendations of the national guidance on 'Learning From Deaths'.
+Commissioners are pleased to note that the Trust has successfully implemented the recommendations of the national guidance on 'Learning from Deaths'.
 CCGs acknowledge that the Trust's work already appears to be proving fruitful, with learning identified in areas including risk assessment, physical health, prescribing, record keeping and carer support.
-The CCGs would also like the Trust to consider how it will share learning with wider health and social care stakeholders to provide a joined-up picture of potential service improvements.
+The CCGs would also like the Trust to consider how it will share learning with wider health and social care stakeholders and join up with the Learning Disabilities Mortality Review Programme to provide a system wide picture of potential service improvements.